mattbrailsford/vue-litebox/README.md

 # vue-litebox
-A lightweight, zero dependency lightbox implementation for vuejs
+A lightweight, zero dependency lightbox implementation for vuejs.

+Out of the box vue-litebox is pretty ugly looking, but this is because it ships with the absolute minimum CSS in order to provide the lightbox functionality.
+The making it look pretty is left to the implementor as I find that one size doesn't always fit all.

 ## Usage